 - Costs (if applicable)

-A scheduling tool is just one piece of what you need to run successful client meetings, but you need more as an independent.
+A scheduling tool is just one piece of what you need to run a successful client meeting.

-Meetings for you might include accepting payment, automating reminders, moving your clients forward in your pipeline, and much more.
+As an independent business, meetings might also include accepting payment, automating reminders, moving your clients forward in your pipeline, and much more.

 To manage your entire clientflow of selling and delivering services while communicating with clients, you need a clientflow management platform.
 See how seamless it is to schedule meetings, get paid, and manage your projects!